 What followed those initial years of service, both here and abroad, would develop into a lifelong commitment to medical and cultural philanthropy, enabled by his network of personal friends, his highly successful practices, his capacity for empathy for patients and families, his medical and interpersonal skills, his extended family and the commitment he shared with his loving wife

-In creating the Khatib Foundation and providing for its Medical Legacy, Reza has worked to institute a program for eliminating geoplatoma designed to function today, and i perpetuity.
+In creating the Khatib Foundation and providing for its Medical Legacy, Reza is provided support for research for eliminating glioblastoma multiforme.
+This institute is designed to function today, and in perpetuity.
 Khatib Foundation trustee and personal friend Dr. Henry Brem, Johns Hopkins Director of Neurosurgery, offered the following:

 “The magnitude of the gift is unprecedented, and the longevity of the gift.
 It’s an endowed fund to sustain long-term research.
 Dr. Reza Khatib is using the money he’s saved over a lifetime to fulfill the dream of working towards a solution to the glioblastoma problem".

-Georgianna and Reza Khatib enjoyed their loving marriage for 57 years.
-“Georgie" was born as Georgianna Clifford Khatib in Indiana on April 4th, 1930 while her parents were on a road trip.
+Georgianna Clifford Khatib and Reza enjoyed their loving marriage for 57 years.
+“Georgie" was born as Georgianna Clifford in Indiana on April 3th, 1930 while her parents were on a road trip.

 Georgie loved travel, vacationing five times in Europe even before meeting Reza.
 Following their courtship, she was immediately embraced by Reza's Iranian family, and became Reza's loving wife in 1965.
 Georgie and Reza returned to Iran for joyful family visits many times thereafter.